 “I think we should all be a little bit worried, particularly folks of color, that this Warrant Article might be forgotten.
 As such, we should continue to hold pressure to the government to do their job around this Warrant Article,” Cawthorne said.

 The need for a commission to distribute these funds relates back to the incident in Fall River and the dangers of unregulated social justice programs.
-Subsequently, the exact implementation of distribution is a complicated subject, and O’Neill said he thinks the final plan will take time.
+Subsequently, the exact implementation of distribution is a complicated subject, and O’Neil said he thinks the final plan will take time.

 Even so, details surrounding the security of the funds in question seem to have been fleshed out.
 While the Town Administrator Mel Kleckner petitions the state for the usage of the Mitigation Fund, a plan to create a stabilization fund is already in full swing.